Content approval workflow that decides which AI outputs even need a human review

 The problem

 Your review queue is broken.
-The brand manager spends three hours a day opening Slack threads about "is this OK to ship?"
-Most of those threads are clear yes-es that did not need review; a few are clear no-es that the agent should have caught; the rare borderline cases get rubber-stamped because the manager has approval fatigue by 4 PM.
-You need a router that decides which outputs need a human at all.
+Your brand manager spends three hours a day opening Slack threads asking "is this OK to ship?"
+Most of those threads are clear yeses that did not need review at all.
+A few are clear nos the AI should have caught.
+The borderline cases get rubber-stamped by 4 PM because the reviewer has approval fatigue.
+You need something that decides which outputs need a human at all.

-Volume blocks the workflow.
-At 200 locations producing AI-generated GBP posts, location pages, review responses, social posts, and email campaigns, the brand-manager bottleneck means nothing ships at AI speed.
-Either the manager reviews everything (and shipping stalls), or content ships unreviewed (and voice + compliance drift).
+Volume is the problem.
+At 200 locations producing AI-generated Google Business Profile posts, location pages, review responses, social posts, and email campaigns, the brand-manager bottleneck means nothing ships at AI speed.
+Either the manager reviews everything and shipping stalls, or content ships unreviewed and voice and compliance drift.

-Existing approval tools — Filestage, Ziflow, Frame.io, Wrike — were built for human-drafted creative review.
+The existing approval tools — Filestage, Ziflow, Frame.io, Wrike — were built for human-drafted creative review.
 They route uploaded videos and ad creative through reviewer queues with markup tools.
-None of them score AI-agent outputs by composite thresholds.
-None of them learn from override patterns.
-None of them route by destination type beyond "approved" or "rejected".
+They are good at what they do, but none of them score AI outputs against brand voice plus compliance plus crisis signal in real time, and none of them learn what your reviewers actually approve.

 What success looks like

-Every AI-agent output passes through a router that knows your composite-scoring thresholds.
-High-confidence outputs auto-publish.
-Mid-confidence outputs route to a single batched editorial queue where the reviewer sees five drafts in one 15-minute session, not seven Slack interruptions through the day.
-Franchisee submissions route to the FBC for brand-coaching review.
-Crisis-signal outputs escalate to the team lead.
-Low-confidence outputs reject with structured feedback to the upstream agent for redraft.
+Every AI-generated output passes through a check that decides where it goes.
+Clearly on-brand and compliant outputs auto-publish.
+Borderline outputs land in a single editorial queue, where the reviewer sees five drafts in one focused 15-minute session — not seven Slack interruptions across the day.
+Franchisee submissions route to whoever does brand coaching.
+Anything that looks like a crisis (negative sentiment, regulator flag) escalates to the team lead.
+Off-brand outputs go back to the AI for a redraft with specific feedback.

 How most operators solve this today

-Approval tools exist but were built for human-drafted creative review.
-None of them route AI-agent outputs by composite threshold scores.
+Approval tools exist, but they were built for human-drafted creative review.
+None of them score AI outputs against multiple dimensions at once or learn from your team's override patterns:

 Frame.io (Adobe)

 Video-focused review tool.
-Same human-drafted assumption as the per-seat tools.
+Same human-drafted assumption as the others.

 Works under 50 locations.
-Falls apart at AI-content scale — hundreds of outputs per week per location overwhelms the brand-manager review queue and shipping stalls.
+Falls apart at AI volume — hundreds of outputs per week overwhelms the review queue and shipping stalls.

 What changes when this is an agent skill